 Kane's uncanny ability to change with the times has made sure that he would be on hand to deliver a destructive rampage when needed, but also there to provide us with some laughs if necessary.
 The destruction has remained fresh because the character keeps changing.

 Whenever the company finds themselves in an unenviable position, they can always rely on Kane to help them out.
-Whether they need someone to fill in for an injured superstar or an invincible monster for a young hero to overcome, Kane is always on hand to help — both of which he did has recently done, filling in for Randy Orton at Backlash this year and destroying Daniel Bryan in 2014.
+Whether they need someone to fill in for an injured superstar or an invincible monster for a young hero to overcome, Kane is always on hand to help — both of which he did has recently done, filling in for Randy Orton at Backlash last year and destroying Daniel Bryan in 2014.

 It's reasons like this why Glenn Jacobs has become one of the most well-respected superstars in the WWE locker room.
 A veteran and locker room leader, he is always there for the company when they need him most.
 Who knew a Demon could be so helpful?!

 Today's WWE landscape is crawling with monsters — from Braun Strowman to Luke Harper — and there's one person who helped pave the way for them.
 The idea of the modern monster has been recycled by the powers that be so many times, but nobody has been able to achieve the level of success that Kane has.

 While many monstrous performers came before — including the Undertaker — it was Kane who successfully held on to the monster title throughout his entire career and constantly lived up to it.
 While WWE has a habit of making some of their monsters evolve into less worthy characters, Kane has always been able to slot in and out roles, all while maintaining his monstrous title and never losing the true essence of his character.

 And as for these new threats, it doesn't matter how scary you are — if you're a monster then you'll have to go through Kane.